-If he does this on a first date … don’t see him again!
+If a date does this … don’t see them again!

 “Consent” is a hot word right now.
 And it should be.
 I hope it’s here to stay.
 Because when a date does something against your explicit wishes, it’s game over, right?